Giro d’Italia 2025 – Prologue

 The weather will continue to be ‘rainy’ for the remainder of this vacation.

-Perhaps with the exception of tomorrow, when it’s expected to stay (at least) dry.
 C. will use that day to climb the Stelvio from Bormio and the Gavia from Ponte di Legno.

 Sunday there is the ‘Mapei Day’ which means the Stelvio will be closed to motorized traffic and there will be all sorts of sporting events (roller blading, running, cycling).